Everything Is Art

 Upon first seeing Luke’s work, I was struck by how similar in visual quality they are to fond childhood memory.
 Soft around the edges, yet so vibrant you can hear the soundscape of running through the sprinkler on one of these exact hallmark summer days with your friends/neighbours/siblings.

 This hopeful element and reverence for play is not just found in Luke’s work, but also the decor of their apartment, and especially in the afternoon we spent together installing their painting and affixing associated accoutrements across the display.
-They are a creator of friendlier, more inviting worlds.
+They are a creator of friendlier, more inviting worlds; come see for yourself this month at Ease.

 What does "everything is art" mean to you?